-Even though smoking among adults has been on a steady decline since 1965, smoking is still the No. 1 cause of home fire deaths in the United States, according to the United States Fire Administration.
+Even though smoking among adults has been on a steady decline since 1965, smoking is still a major cause of home fire deaths in the United States, according to the United States Fire Administration.
 If you smoke – or live with a smoker – use caution when handling smoking materials, such as cigarettes, pipes, cigars, matches and lighters, to keep you and your family safe.

 The USFA and NFPA offer these tips to prevent fires caused by smoking materials: